 The school also builds “next step” confidence through roles and experiences, such as academy ambassadors and external links, which can help pupils handle the social shift into Year 7.

 Reception is coordinated by Stoke-on-Trent City Council rather than handled solely by the school.
-For September 2026 entry, applications open in early November 2025 and close on Thursday 15 January 2026, with offer emails issued on Thursday 16 April 2026.
-Nursery applications follow a different timetable, opening in December 2025, closing in late February 2026, with offers in mid-May 2026.
+For September 2027 entry, applications open on 1 November 2026 and close on 15 January 2027, with offers due on 16 April 2027.
+Nursery applications follow a different timetable, so families should check the council's current nursery guidance and the school's early years information.

 Local demand is real.
 For the most recent published Reception intake figures here, 71 applications resulted in 52 offers, and the school is recorded as oversubscribed.
 In practical terms, that means families should treat the local authority oversubscription criteria as essential reading, not optional background.